-Overall Group materiality CHF 4,950,000 Benchmark applied Profit before tax Rationale for the materiality We chose profit before tax as the benchmark because, in our view, it is benchmark applied the benchmark against which the performance of the Group is most commonly measured, and it is a generally accepted benchmark.
+Overall Group materiality CHF 4,500,000 Benchmark applied Result before income taxes Rationale for the materiality We chose the result before income taxes as the benchmark because, in benchmark applied our view, it is the benchmark against which the performance of the Group is most commonly measured, and it is a generally accepted benchmark.

-We agreed with the Audit Committee that we would report to them misstatements above CHF 200'000 identified during our audit as well as any misstatements below that amount which, in our view, warranted reporting for qualitative reasons.
+We agreed with the Audit Committee that we would report to them misstatements above CHF 225,000 identified during our audit as well as any misstatements below that amount which, in our view, warranted reporting for qualitative reasons.